-- They are the oldest trees alive in the world today. - Some are more than 4,000 years 5 old - The rings in their wood show how much they've grown.
-Scientists use these rings to see how the world's climate has - 10 changed.

-They grow very slowly: about fourteen metres in 3,000 years!

-- They are the oldest species of tree in the world. - Fossilised remains show they existed 110 million years ago. - 15 They grew in the rainforest before Australia became a continent.
+They are the oldest species of tree in the world.

+Fossilised remains show they existed 110 million years ago.

+They grew in the rainforest before Australia became a continent.
 They grew when there were dinosaurs on Earth.
-The climate was different then. - They still grew when plants and animals died and the climate changed. - 20 Some trees of this type still exist in Australia. - Nobody knows how old these trees are. - Scientists want to save them; they still didn't reveal their precise location. - They grow very fast; some are forty metres high!
+The climate was different then.

+They still grew when plants and animals died and the climate changed.

+20 Some trees of this type still exist in Australia.

+Nobody knows how old these trees are.

+Scientists want to save them; they still didn't reveal their precise location.

+They grow very fast; some are forty metres high!

 - 7 How are the Bristlecone Pines and the Wollemi Pines different?
 Read the information again and take notes.
-Compare and contrast ideas with a partner. - 8 Use the information in exercise 6 and your notes from exercise 7 to write a leaflet about two other old trees in the world.
+Compare and contrast ideas with a partner. - Use the information in exercise 6 and your notes from exercise 7 to write a leaflet about two other old trees in the world.
 Use the leaflet above as a model.
 Add your own research and include a picture.
 Then present your work to the class.